ivpn/ivpn.net/src/content/pages/knowledgebase/linux/linux-avc-denial-with-selinux.md

 ---
 # Linux - AVC denial with selinux

-If you receive an 'ACV denial' error message in your logs, run the following command to change the security context of the directory containing your OpenVPN certificates:
+If you receive an 'AVC denial' error message in your logs, run the following command to change the security context of the directory containing your OpenVPN certificates:

 ```
 chcon -t cert_t /your/certificates/dir/*